lake-wg/edhoc/draft-ietf-lake-edhoc.md

 This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a lightweight authenticated key exchange protocol providing good security properties including forward secrecy, identity protection, and cipher suite negotiation.
 Authentication can be based on raw public keys (RPK) or public key certificates and requires the application to provide input on how to verify that endpoints are trusted.
 This specification focuses on referencing instead of transporting credentials to reduce message overhead.
 EDHOC does currently not support pre-shared key (PSK) authentication as authentication with static Diffie-Hellman public keys by reference produces equally small message sizes but with much simpler key distribution and identity protection.

 EDHOC makes use of known protocol constructions, such as SIGMA {{SIGMA}} and Extract-and-Expand {{RFC5869}}.
-EDHOC uses COSE for cryptography and identification of credentials (COSE_Key, CWT, CCS, X.509, C509, etc.).
+EDHOC uses COSE for cryptography and identification of credentials (including COSE_Key, CWT, CCS, X.509, C509, see {{auth-key-id}}).
 COSE provides crypto agility and enables the use of future algorithms and credentials targeting IoT.

 ## Use of EDHOC